 Henry's Fork Lodge was designed by award-winning architect Joseph Esherick.
 Mountain buildings were one of his specialties, and because he was also an avid fly fisherman, he built in all the special features that anglers require.
 The lodge was nominated for national architecture awards for its distinctive combination of elegance and comfort.

 They have six units in the main lodge, including two deluxe suites with fireplace and big views of the Henry's Fork, one with separate bedroom and living room.
 The eight cottage suites all have private bedrooms and sitting rooms with fireplaces.
-The lodge's decor is highly distinctive featuring wood paneling, antique furniture and oriental carpets.
+The lodge's decor is highly distinctive featuring wood paneling, antique furniture, oriental carpets and original artwork.

 Day 1: Arrive Henry’s Fork Lodge